callstack/linaria/docs/HOW_IT_WORKS.md

 We support this usage because it allows you to use a library such as [polished.js](https://polished.js.org) which outputs object based styles along with Linaria.

-If you've configured the plugin to evaluate expressions with `evaluate: true`, any dynamic expressions we encounter will be evaluated during the buildtime in a sandbox, and the result will be included in the CSS.
+If you've configured the plugin to evaluate expressions with `evaluate: true` (default), any dynamic expressions we encounter will be evaluated during the buildtime in a sandbox, and the result will be included in the CSS.
 Since these expressions are evaluated at build time in Node, you cannot use any browser specific APIs or any API which is only available in runtime.
 Access to Node native modules such as `fs` is also not allowed inside the sandbox to prevent malicious scripts.
 In addition, to achieve consistent build output, you should also avoid doing any side effects in these expressions and keep them pure.

 You might want to skip evaluating a certain interpolation if you're using a browser API, a global variable which is only available at runtime, or a module which breaks when evaluating in the sandbox for some reason.
 To skip evaluating an interpolation, you can always wrap it in a function, like so: